v1605/gbs-remote/README.md

 Pressing the center of the joystick will reload the presets from the gbscontrol.

 ## Other Settings
-Post Url: a url to make post the chosen preset to.
-Useful for automation and tracking application (eg. Post to a homeassistant webhook to change lighting).
+Post Url: a url to make a post request to when a preset button is pressed.
+Useful for automation and tracking application (eg. Post to a homeassistant webhook to change lighting based on preset name).

 ## Rest API
 There is now a rest API to get a list of profiles and set the current profile.